freshman-us/ContainerSpace/docs/backlog.md

 ## Tasks

-*   [ ] Create `index.html` with sections for each of the three package sizes, including quantity inputs.
+*   [ ] Create `index.html` with sections for each of the five package sizes, including quantity inputs.
 *   [ ] Create `style.css` to style the page for a clear and user-friendly layout.
 *   [ ] Create `script.js` to:
     *   Implement the calculation logic for each package size.